Agustín Fernando Muñoz y Sánchez, 1st Duke of Riánsares

-Don Agustín Fernando Muñoz y Sánchez (4 May 1808 – 11 September 1873), 1st Duke of Riánsares, 1st Marquis of San Agustín, 1st Duc de Montmorot, was the second and morganatic husband of Maria Christina, Regent of Spain.
+Don Agustín Fernando Muñoz y Sánchez (4 May 1808 – 11 September 1873), 1st Duke of Riánsares, 1st Marquess of San Agustín, 1st Duke de Montmorot (in France), was the second and morganatic husband of Queen Maria Christina, Regent of Spain.

 Early life

 Muñoz was born at Tarancón in the Province of Cuenca, New Castile.
-He was the second son of Juan Antonio Muñoz y Funes (1779-1849), later created Count of Retamoso and his wife, Eusebia Maria Sánchez y Ortega (b.
+He was the second son of Juan Antonio Muñoz de Funes (1779-1849), later created Count of Retamoso and his wife, Eusebia Maria Sánchez Ortega (b.
 1781).
-His paternal grandmother Eugenia Dorotea de Funes y Martinez (b.
+His paternal grandmother Eugenia Dorotea de Funes Martínez (b.
 1753) was a nursemaid of Infanta Carlota Joaquina, while his father was the keeper of an estanco or office for the sale of the tobacco of the government monopoly.

-Marriage to the Regent of Spain
+Marriage to the Queen Regent

-Muñoz enlisted in the royal bodyguard, and he attracted the attention of Maria Christina.
+Muñoz enlisted in the Royal Guard, and he attracted the attention of Queen Maria Christina.
 According to one account, he distinguished himself by stopping the runaway horses of her carriage; according to another, he only picked up her handkerchief; a third and scandalous explanation of his fortune has been given.
-Maria Christina's husband, King Ferdinand VII of Spain died on 28 September 1833, and on 29 December 1833 she and Muñoz were privately married.
+Maria Christina's husband, King Ferdinand VII died on 28 September 1833 and, on 29 December 1833, she and Muñoz were privately married.

 If Maria Christina had officially made the marriage public, she would have forfeited the regency; but her relations with Muñoz were perfectly well known within the Spanish court.
-When on 13 August 1836 the soldiers on duty at the summer palace La Granja mutinied and forced the regent to grant a constitution, it was generally, though wrongly, believed that they overcame her reluctance by seizing Muñoz, whom they called her guapo, or fancy man, and threatening to shoot him.
+When on 13 August 1836 the soldiers on duty at the summer palace of La Granja mutinied and forced the regent to grant a Constitution, it was generally, though wrongly, believed that they overcame her reluctance by seizing Muñoz, whom they called her guapo, or fancy man, and threatening to shoot him.
 In 1840 Maria Christina found her position intolerable; she renounced the regency and left Spain with Muñoz.
 In 1842 Maria Christina purchased the Château de Malmaison as their residence.
 In 1843, on the overthrow of General Baldomero Espartero they returned to Spain.